-Positive self talk is a powerful stress-reduction tool
+Positive self talk is a simple and powerful stress-reduction tool

 What is self talk?

 You might not know it, but you already practice self talk all the time.

 It’s basically the voice that’s always in your head.
 Self talk usually happens without you even noticing.

 Positive self talk makes you feel good about yourself and the things in your life.
 It’s the optimistic voice in your head that looks on the bright side.